Andrea-Rowland/e-commerce-galore/README.md

 ## Video Submission

 ## Questions
 Question about this project?
-Reach out o me at andreadhaag@gmail.com
+Reach out to me at andreadhaag@gmail.com